Thrust of Marine Propeller CFD Simulation: ANSYS Tutorial

 Frequently Asked Questions (FAQ)

-• A: The propeller blades have a specific curved shape, similar to an airplane wing.
-As the blades push through the water, this curve forces the water to travel a longer distance over the back surface, which causes the water to accelerate.
+• Why does the water speed increase on the back of the blade?
+Propeller blades have a specific curved shape.
+As the blades push through the water, this curve forces the fluid to travel a longer distance over the back surface, causing it to accelerate.

 FAQ